-The Center is subject to the Department of Health and Mental Hygiene’s Commissioner’s Order requiring COVID-19 Vaccination or Testing for Staff in Residential and Congregate Settings announced August 10, 2021 from New York City’s Department of Health and Mental Hygiene.
+The Center is subject to the Department of Health and Mental Hygiene’s Commissioner’s Order requiring COVID-19 Vaccination for Staff in Residential and Congregate Settings from New York City’s Department of Health and Mental Hygiene.
 The Center is required to comply with this order because we have a number of contracts with New York City.

-All current and new staff must either provide a one-time verification that they are fully vaccinated with either a single-dose of an FDA- or WHO-approved one-dose COVID-19 vaccine or the second dose of an FDA- or WHO-approved two-dose vaccine.
-Those who do not provide documentation of their vaccination status must provide documentation of a negative PCR test every 7 days.
+All current and new staff must provide a one-time verification that they are fully vaccinated with either a single-dose of an FDA- or WHO-approved one-dose COVID-19 vaccine or the second dose of an FDA- or WHO-approved two-dose vaccine.

 The Center’s Commitment to Equity & Inclusivity: